 Even though the DRM technology may, in theory, alleviate these issues, it actually creates numerous new problems for OTT platforms to deal with.
 For instance, it is difficult for them to predict the kind of gadget the end user would use to access their information.
 It is dependent on factors such as regional shifts, the cost of mobile devices, the percentage of the market share held by mobile application developers, and so on.
 The mobile phone operating systems that have the most market share are iOS and Android, whereas Chrome, Firefox, Safari, and Edge are the browsers that have the most market share.
 The desktop space is dominated by distributions of Windows, macOS, and Linux.
 The abundance of options gives the consumer the ability to pick how they want to see premium streaming content, but it is up to OTT players to deal with the problem of content leakage despite the fact that all of these factors are possible leakage points.
 The fact that the companies that are responsible for these variables – Google, Apple, and Microsoft – each have their own DRM offerings, known respectively as Widevine, FairPlay, and PlayReady, makes the situation more complicated.
 Over-the-top (OTT) players need to be able to accommodate these offerings in order to develop a complete product.

-• Make use of a multi-DRM SaaS that connects DRM licences to the particular device keys.
+- Make use of a multi-DRM SaaS that connects DRM licenses to the particular device keys.

 A strong multi-DRM suite should have the ability to do all of these things and more, in addition to providing security features inside a single workflow.